aqaPayam/NakhBot/docs/domain/03-attributes.md

 * `limit_count` is 10 for MVP.
 * The counter is not reset when the user starts signup.
 * The counter stops controlling Explore access after the account becomes `active`.
+* The counter applies to Guest Preview, not normal Explore.
+* Guest Preview is available only while the account state is `guest` or `incomplete`.
+* Guest Preview uses the Guest Preview Pool and does not use normal Explore filters.

 ### UserSettings